ipinfo/csharp/README.md

 # TODO: License

-# TODO: Intro update
+TODO: Intro needs update
-This is the official C# client library for the IPinfo.io IP address API, allowing you to lookup your own IP address, or get any of the following details for an IP:
+This is supposed to be the new C# client library for the IPinfo.io IP address API.
+Existing sdk can be accessed at [ipinfo/csharp](https://github.com/ipinfo/csharp).

+This allows you to lookup your own IP address, or get any of the following details for an IP:

  - [IP geolocation / geoIP data](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude and longitude)
  - [ASN details](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting or company)